KaiWang-swe/Animal-Card/README.md

 # Animal Card Project

 This project showcases a simple yet interactive animal card featuring a Goat.
 The card presents various interesting facts about the Goat, including its scientific name, average length, lifespan, and habitat.
-The layout is designed with HTML and CSS, providing a clean and responsive user interface.
+The layout is designed with HTML and CSS, providing a clean user interface.

 ## Features

-- Responsive design that adapts to various screen sizes.
 - Centered card layout with a professional look and feel.
 - Custom styling for list items without bullets for a clean and modern appearance.
-- Hover effects for interactive user engagement.
 - Box-shadow effect for a subtle depth and focus on the card content.

 ## Technologies Used